mit-submit/submit-users-guide/source/program.rst

      a.
 This spawner relies on Slurm to run your server.
 You can monitor your job just like any other Slurm job, as described in this guide, with commands like          ``squeue``.

-If you have any questions about JupyterHub you can email us (submit-jupyter@mit.edu).
+If you have any questions about JupyterHub you can email us (submit-help@mit.edu).